beejjorgensen/bgpython/src/bgpython_chapter_08_lists.md

 cross-platform manner^[Well, not at this point in our learning, anyway.].
 But there is a hacky thing we can do.

-If your terminal obeys [fl[ANSI escape codes|https://en.wikipedia.org/wiki/ANSI_escape_code]], which is likely, we can send special sequences of characters to it to clear the screen then home the cursor (move it to the top left).
+If your terminal obeys [flw[ANSI escape codes|ANSI_escape_code]], which is likely, we can send special sequences of characters to it to clear the screen then home the cursor (move it to the top left).

 The magical incantation looks like this: